bennettpeter/leanfront/README.md

 ### Status Port

-In mythbackend V32 and later, the web server has been rewritten and there is a new status port.
+In mythbackend V32 and V33, the web server has been rewritten and there is a new status port.
 The old status port still works but does not support the latest features, like "Last Play Position".
 To use the latest features, change your port number in settings to 6744.
 If you have any problems with this please open a ticket.

 This is a temporary change, in V34 the port changes back to 6544, with the new features.
 Port 6744 is still supported in V34 and is an alternative port for the same code as port 6544.
 At some point, 6744 may be disabled.
 You will then have to change your settings back to port 6544.

+### Authentication

+In MythTV V35, and authentication option has been added to MythTV services.
+See https://www.mythtv.org/wiki/Web_Application#API_and_Web_App_Authentication .
+If you setup Authentication Required, you will have to supply a user id and password to leranfront.
+Leanfront will automatically add User Name and Password to the Settings list and prompt you to enter them if you have enabled it on the backend.
+If you have not enabled it, those prompts will not be visible.

+If you expose port 6544 to the internet, you can run leanfront remotely.
+In this case it is recommended to set a user id and password as described in the wiki article.

 ### Screen saver and idle shutdown

 If you have a mythbackend earlier than v30 you need to disable the mythbackend idle shutdown, as leanfront cannot prevent shutdown, even while playing.
 On v30 and later, leanfront prevents backend shutdown while leanfront is in the foreground on the TV.

 If you have screen saver enabled on the android tv stick, if nothing is playing it can start the screen saver.
 When it starts leanfront will go into the background.
 While leanfront is in the background mythbackend can shut down.
-When you press a remote key, the tv shows leanfront again but the backend may be shut down.
+When you press a remote key, the TV shows leanfront again but the backend may be shut down.
 Leanfront does not recover gracefully from this.
 Attempts to play will display a generic error message.

 If you have auto shutdown enabled on the backend, then I recommend you disable the tv stick screen saver or else set it to a long period and be aware that when waking again, the backend must be restarted if it has shut down.